 Bloggers can gain an impressive, loyal following on the social Web through excellent content, communication, and trust built through fellowship and familiarity.
 Their value to brands is in their influence over consumer purchasing, often in a very specific niche.
 A nod of approval from the right blogger can seriously increase sales, and having one as a brand advocate is invaluable.
 Successful Canadian bloggers are that much more valuable, because they’re rare and often come with an engaged Canadian following.

-Bloggers can have a significant impact on the success or failure of your products in this country and beyond.
+Bloggers can have a significant impact on the success or failure of your products and brand in this country and beyond.
 The benefits of appearing on a blog include actual or perceived endorsement, traffic directly from the blog post, and social media mentions.
-Working with bloggers is a remarkably cost effective way to reach your target market bullseye.
+Working with bloggers is a remarkably cost-effective way to reach your target market bullseye.
 Some big brands are even bringing their advocate bloggers into their TV commercials because their opinion is so trusted and valued by consumers.

 Managing several blogs (both Canadian and international) has placed me on both the marketing and publishing side of blogging.
 I receive inquiries from companies every day and I have established relationships with other blogs for marketing purposes.
 Building relationships comes easily to me but that doesn’t appear to be the case with most people in sales and marketing.
 They may have a difficult time relating to bloggers on the proper level, instead addressing them as they would mainstream media, retailers or even customers.